kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

   If this annotation is specified, the other annotations which define the load balancer features will be ignored.

+- `loadbalancer.openstack.org/hostname`

+  This annotations explicitly sets a hostname in the status of the load balancer service.

 ### Switching between Floating Subnets by using preconfigured Classes

 If you have multiple `FloatingIPPools` and/or `FloatingIPSubnets` it might be desirable to offer the user logical meanings for `LoadBalancers` like `internetFacing` or `DMZ` instead of requiring the user to select a dedicated network or subnet ID at the service object level as an annotation.